liamclarkedev/clean-clojure/README.md

 ## Use as a template

-1. Find and replace `todo` for the example structure.
+1. Find and replace `todo` for the example feature.
 2. Final and replace `clean-clojure` for the app name.